-Cleaning decking can be a very satisfying and rewarding task, especially when you have a particularly tired-looking deck.
+Cleaning decking can be very satisfying and rewarding, especially when you have a particularly tired-looking deck.

-Decking can attract moss and mold due to the materials used when constructing your deck, a pressure washer is an ideal tool to quickly get your deck looking like new again.
+Decking can attract moss and mold due to the materials used when constructing your deck; a pressure washer is an ideal tool to make your deck look like new quickly.

 What size pressure washer do I need to clean a deck?

-Pressure washing a deck does come with the risks of damaging or splintering the wood.
+Pressure washer deck cleaning does come with the risks of damaging or splintering the wood.

-In this post, we’ll be talking about these risks, how they can be reduced when following certain guidelines, and how you can clean a deck without a pressure washer.
+This post will discuss these risks, how they can be reduced when following specific guidelines, and how you can clean a deck without a pressure washer.

 Before you know it, you’ll be using your pressure washer to clean your house and everything around it.

-If you’re looking to pick up a pressure washer for your deck we wrote a post on some great inexpensive pressure washers, here’s the short version of what we recommend:
+If you’re looking to pick up a pressure washer to clean a deck, we wrote a post on some tremendous inexpensive pressure washers; here’s the short version of what we recommend:

 Pressure washing can propel loose items at significant speeds, causing damage to property or injury.

-Once the area is fully prepped you should then make sure you have the correct PPE to take on the task, also make sure to alert people in the area that you are going to be power washing.
+Once the area is fully prepped, you should ensure you have the correct PPE (Personal Protective Equipment) to take on the task.

-Next, using the fan setting on your pressure washer, spray the deck making sure to cover the desired area.
+Using the fan setting on your pressure washer, spray the deck and cover the desired area.

-This is an important part if you have decided to use a disinfectant or detergent within your mixture.
+This is important if you have decided to use a disinfectant or detergent within your mixture.

 Doing this allows the mixture to soak into the dirt and grime, making it easier to clean a deck.

 If your pressure washer has an adjustable pressure setting, set the pressure washer to a PSI of between 1300-2300 and the flow to stream.